silvanm/silvan50/memory-bank/systemPatterns.md

 1. Input images from a directory are processed by `triangle_slideshow.processor` module
 2. Triangle representations are generated for each image
 3. The `Slideshow` class from `slideshow.py` manages the collection of slides
+4. Triangle standardization ensures all slides have the same number of triangles
-4. Transitions between slides are created using the Hungarian algorithm from `transition.py`
+5. Transitions between slides are created using the Hungarian algorithm from `transition.py`
-5. The complete slideshow with transitions is serialized to JSON format
+6. The complete slideshow with transitions is serialized to JSON format

+**Triangle Standardization:**

+* Implemented in the `standardize_triangle_counts` method of the `Slideshow` class
+* Finds the maximum triangle count across all slides
+* Adds "dummy triangles" with opacity=0 to slides with fewer triangles
+* Copies positions for dummy triangles from adjacent slides
+* Ensures all slides have the same number of triangles for consistent transitions
+* Preserves original triangles with opacity=1
+* Follows a hierarchical approach to find suitable positions for dummy triangles:
+  1. Try positions from the same index in next slide
+  2. Try positions from the same index in previous slide
+  3. Try positions from the same index in any slide
+  4. Use a position from the first triangle of any slide
+  5. Fallback to a default position if all else fails

 **Triangle Transitions:**